TCreopargh/GreedyCraft/config/brandon3055/ProjectIntelligence/ModDocs/draconicevolution/2.3.20/en_us/wyvern_tools_26115.md

 §6§n AOE Safe Mode §r
 This is a feature with all of the mining tools.
 When enabled the tool will check for any tile entities (e.g. machines) within its range.
 If it finds any it will not break any blocks and will instead give you a warning.
-This is a good way to avoid say.. accidentally wiping out your processing like when you get home from a mining trip.
+This is a good way to avoid say... accidentally decimating your processing machines or your ME system when you get home from a mining trip.

 §6§n Higher Attack Damage §r